 - As an employee, we want to know how to recognize our contribution without having to be an annoying marketer.

 Symptom and Root Cause – Based on my experience, this problem sometimes shows up like this [from an employee perspective]: “I am working hard, long hours; still my manager is asking me to do more, have more impact, show leadership…why can’t he see my contribution already.”
 My observation is –

 Many employees are operating in a reactive environment.
 They are mostly reacting to events/ problems that are occurring around them.
 Naturally, this takes up time and energy from them – which may be perceived as “work” – does not necessarily make the most impactful one.

 As a Manager/Leader

-Create an environment so the employees can own what impact means to them and to the workgroup/company.
+Create an environment to own what impact means to them and the workgroup/company.
 Job promotion and bonuses are not the biggest motivational force once people have a decent income.
-Intrinsic motivation is better and it comes when people
+Intrinsic motivation is better, and it comes when people.

 - Are engaged in activities that are aligned to their core values (note: Very few are aware of their values)